fuzziqersoftware/memwatch/README.md

 ## Running

 Run `sudo memwatch <target_name_or_pid>`.
 If you give a name, memwatch will search the list of running processes to find one that matches this name (case-insensitive).
-If multiple processes match the name, it will fail - try giving a pid instead.
+If multiple processes match the name, it will ask you which one to operate on.
 See the man page (`man memwatch` after building and installing) for more options.

 Upon running memwatch, you'll see a debugger-like prompt like `memwatch:48536/VirtualBoxVM 0s/0f # `.
 This prompt shows the pid of the attached process, the process name, the number of open searches, and the number of frozen memory regions.